Capital One Venture Review

 Overview

 The Capital One Venture is a flexible travel rewards card from Capital One, running on the Visa network.
-The Capital One Venture earns up to 5x on travel, so it pays you the most exactly where you already spend.
+The Capital One Venture keeps things simple, earning a flat 2x on every purchase with no categories to track or quarterly activations.
 It carries a $95 annual fee, so the real question is whether its rewards, credits, and perks clear that bar for the way you spend.
 New cardholders can earn 75,000 Miles after $4,000 in 3 months.

 It lands in the mid tier: a modest annual fee in exchange for stronger earn rates and a meaningful welcome offer.
 The right call depends on whether your spending and the perks clear that fee each year.